PC Jeweller: Stores

-PC Jeweller has 80 stores in 66 cities.
+PC Jeweller has 50 stores in 38 cities across 13 States/UT.

 The company procures a large portion of its gold under the Reserve Bank of India's Metal (Gold) Loan policy.
 PC Jeweller had its initial public offering in December 2012.
 As of 2012 the company planned to open 20 stores each year and start opening franchise stores as well.